 - Inter-Processor Communication In A Multi-Core Environment, Wind River

 - Support for Heterogeneous Embedded Distributed Systems, Freescale

 - Software APIs for Inter-process/thread communications, PolyCore Software

 - Implementing SMP Linux on the MIPS MT Architecture, MIPS Technologies

 Picking one as an example, Sven Brehmer, CEO of PolyCore Software, focused on the need to avoid rewriting applications in the course of enabling communication between processors on chip, on a board, or with a very distributed system.
 Mr. Brehmer states "The mechanism to accomplish this should be built on open standards and APIs.
 There is not a single solution that does everything you may want.
 A collaboration can develop APIs to make it simpler to scale up and down and achieve interoperability."

-Markus Levy is president of The Multicore Association® and chairman of the Multicore Developer's Conference.
+Markus Levy is president of The Multicore Association® and chairman of the Multicore Developer's Conference and IoT Developers Conference.
 He is also the founder and president of EEMBC.
 Mr. Levy was previously a senior analyst at In-Stat/MDR and an editor at EDN magazine, focusing in both roles on processors for the embedded industry.

 Levy began his career in the semiconductor industry at Intel Corporation, where he served as both a senior applications engineer and customer training specialist for Intel's microprocessor and flash memory products.